toholdaquill/contact/README.md

     Got docs you want to share anonymously?
 Ping me from a burner email account, or channel of your preference, and I'll give you the address.

-Ricochet:

-    ricochet:3uyoosi7s76d5vab

-    Note: ricochet is unmaintained software, and may not be secure.
-Unless you have a specific reason why you want to communicate with me via ricochet, I encourage you not to use it.

-Email:

-    jm@porup.com

-PGP fingerprint:

-    7E53 D94D B6B3 E293 9F42  DA9B 759F 1599 B79A 74FB

-Note: Email sometimes goes missing.
-If you emailed me but didn't hear back, and it's important, try a different channel.